mvolkmann/blog/src/flutter.md

 To produce values in another range or with a type other than `double`, use the `Tween` class or its subclasses such as `ColorTween`.
+To use a sequence of values from multiple `Tween` objects, use the `TweenSequence` class.

 Create an instance of `AnimationController` in the `initState` method and dispose of it in the `dispose` method.